 Option Description System BIOS Enables you to configure BIOS settings. iDRAC Settings Enables you to configure iDRAC settings.
-The iDRAC settings utility is an interface to set up and configure the iDRAC parameters by using UEFI.
+The iDRAC settings utility is an interface to set up and configure the iDRAC parameters by using UEFI (Unified Extensible Firmware Interface).
 You can enable or disable various iDRAC parameters by using the iDRAC settings utility.
-For more information about this utility, see Device Settings Integrated Dell Remote Access Controller User's Guide at Dell.com/idracmanuals.
-Enables you to configure device settings.
+For more information about this utility, see Integrated Dell Remote Access Controller User's Guide at Dell.com/idracmanuals .
+Device Settings Enables you to configure device settings.

-System BIOS screen details
+System BIOS Settings details